Technical Diploma│1 Year│35 Credits│Beaver Dam, Fond du Lac, West Bend│Eligible for Financial Aid

 509-306 Medical Assistant Clinical Procedures 2 is the exit assessment graduation requirement for the program.

 - Moraine Park offers many resources to students so they can successfully complete the Medical Assistant Program.
-In 2019, 90% of students admitted to the program were able to successfully earn their technical diploma.
+In 2021, 87% of students admitted to the program were able to successfully earn their technical diploma.
+100% of program graduates reported satisfaction with the program.

-- Employers actively seek graduates of Moraine Park’s Medical Assistant Program and report 100% job satisfaction rate with 2019 and 2020 program graduates.
+- Employers actively seek graduates of Moraine Park’s Medical Assistant Program and report 100% job satisfaction rate with 2021 program graduates.

 High school dual credit provides high school students the opportunity to earn college credit while in high school, without leaving their high school classroom.
 The courses are taught by certified high school instructors using technical college curriculum, grading policies and textbooks.